-- Name of the club. - Purpose(s), goals and objectives of the proposed club. - Signatures of at least ten (10) students. - Name of faculty and staff advisor(s) (at least one but no more than two) - Must provide evidence of diverse club members approved by Register as currently enrolled.
+- Name of the club. - When naming a club, club members should brainstorm on names that will best reflect the clubs goal and purpose. - Purpose(s), goals and objectives of the proposed club. - Signatures of at least ten (25) students. - Name of faculty and staff advisor(s) (at least one but no more than two) - Must provide evidence of diverse club members approved by Register as currently enrolled. - Club Color/Mascot: - If it is an ongoing club then the club will keep the color/mascot that they had the previous semester. - Only new clubs will have the option of selecting a new club color/mascot for their club.
 After the Application is filled out and turned in:

-- 1. The Student Government Association President, Club Chair, and the SGA Advisor will approve or disapprove the application. - A club that is approved must hold an election and selects its officers 2. within the two weeks of the approval.
-Their names must be submitted to the SGA President and the SGA Advisor. - 3.
-A club advisor and a club Representative must be present at all Student Government Association-club meetings.
-Failure to do so can be grounds for dismissal from SGA. - At any time a club fails to retain sufficient student interest to maintain ten active members.
-SGA officer and the SGA Advisor will then terminate the club. - 5.
-All SGA given funds will be issued in the names of the club advisor and treasurer.
+- 1. The Student Government Association President, Club Chair, and the SGA Advisor will approve or disapprove the application. - 2.
+A club that is approved must hold an election and selects its officers within the two weeks of the approval.
+Their names must be submitted to the SGA President and the SGA Advisor. - A club advisor and a club Representative must be present at all Student Government Association-club meetings.
+Failure to do so can be grounds for dismissal from SGA. - 4.
+At any time a club fails to retain sufficient student interest to maintain twenty five active members, SGA officer and the SGA Advisor will then terminate the club. - 5.
+Rosters will be collected at the end of every month for SGA records and to keep a accountability check on club members for activities. - All SGA given funds will be issued in the names of the club advisor and treasurer.